The Diefenbunker – Cold War Secret Defence Facility.

 In reality the bunker was part of an extensive system of shelter facilities for various levels and elements of government across the Canada.
 Most provinces eventually had what were called “Bridge” sites where shelter from radioactive fallout was provided for 250 and 350 provincial and federal officials (including military experts).
 They would have been responsible for directing efforts to coordinate survival operations in support of that province’s people.

 Throughout its years of operation the Carp bunker (and many of the bridge sites) also served an alternate and very much a complementary (to its main purpose) role; that of a main node in the military national strategic telecommunication’s system.
-While doing this DND also maintained the various facilities in a reasonable state of readiness and, in concert with their civil defence and emergency measures counterparts, tried to ensure that they would be ready for the government should they ever be needed
+While doing this DND also maintained the various facilities in a reasonable state of readiness and, in concert with their civil defence and emergency measures counterparts, tried to make sure that they would be ready for the government should they ever be needed

 Civil emergency preparedness officials ceased their responsibilities in the bunker in the fall of 1992 and the DND decommissioned the Carp site in December of 1994.
 The original plan seems to have been to strip the building of anything useful and then seal it.
 Fortunately officials of West Carleton Township, urged on by a group of local volunteers took a good look at the potential of the facility from the viewpoint of its historic value.
 The township acquired the site and all of its structures (along with some environmental cleanup obligations) for under $300,000.
 Unfortunately by the time the paperwork was done, most of the interior furniture and equipment had been removed and sent to the dump or Crown assets for disposal.
 On the other hand, happily, efforts made to acquire similar furniture from some of the other DND bunker facilities have been successful.
-This furniture and equipment is being used to recreate many of the rooms, operational spaces and special offices that were part of the bunker during most of its operational life.
+This furniture and equipment is being used to recreate many of the rooms, working spaces and special offices that were part of the bunker during most of its operational life.

 Last year over 25,000 people took two-hour guided tours of the building and seemed to really quite enthralled by their experience.
 Ages ranged from 8 to 80.
-Many of the building’s areas are being restored to something like their operational condition (the PM’s Suite, the Emergency Government Situation Centre, the CBC Emergency Broadcasting Studio, the Military Federal Warning Centre, the External Affairs Ministerial Office, the Public Works Minister’s Office and the Bank of Canada Vault, to name a few).
-Other of its 358 rooms have been converted to relevant exhibits of the Cold War era, including Civil Defence Shelters and the atomic bombing of Hiroshima with many more in the works as time, expertise and funds permit.
+Many of the building’s areas are being restored to something like their working condition (the PM’s Suite, the Emergency Government Situation Centre, the CBC Emergency Broadcasting Studio, the Military Federal Warning Centre, the External Affairs Ministerial Office, the Public Works Minister’s Office and the Bank of Canada Vault, to name a few).
+Other of its 358 rooms have been converted to relevant exhibits of the Cold War era, including Civil Defence Shelters and the atomic bombing of Hiroshima with many more in the works as time, ability and funds permit.
 Our goals include educating the present and future generations about the Cold War as well as (eventually) providing artefact and archival material for future researchers.
 At Present we have over 3000 books in our nascent library plus rooms full of yet-to-be-sorted files, photos, blueprints and other documents from the Cold War era.

 We are learning to “partner” extensively with government agencies (i.e. Heritage/Parks Canada, National Defence) educational institutions (i.e. Algonquin College) and a number of private sector firms who have supported us with some funding, advice, materials and equipment.
-As well we benefit greatly from our group of willing and able volunteers who devote countless hours to keeping the whole project going.
+As well we benefit greatly from our group of willing and able volunteers who devote countless hours to keeping the project going.
 We do need more help especially with respect to hands-on building operation and maintenance, archives and library duties and with the construction of exhibits.

 If you would like to learn more about the Diefenbunker or would like to look into becoming a volunteer or have knowledge that we should acquire for our archives please contact the Diefenbunker at 613 839-0007 or 1 800 409-1965.
-And don’t forget to check out our web site at www.diefenbunker.ca!

 Bruce’s note: I actively sought out this story.
 It may seem to some as an advertisement for the Diefenbunker and it is.
-A group of volunteers got together to preserve and display an important part of our heritage that many of us have forgotten or just not known.
+A group of volunteers got together to keep and display an important part of our heritage that many of us have forgotten or just not known.
 Visit the bunker, volunteer to help them or support them with donations.
 This place deserves our support.
 Thanks to Dave and the Board at the Diefenbunker.

 And finally, in a bit off self promotion, watch for my new book, available in spring 2012.
 This, yet untitled, mystery drama will take place in the Diefenbunker, the NORAD Underground Complex, in the far Arctic of Canada, in the skies of Cold War Europe and the skies over Israel.

 While many books have been written about the Cold War, few have provided detailed information about the many physical establishments created to survive or fight this conflict.
 “Bunkers Bunkers Everywhere” fills this gap by describing such places as command posts, government continuity-of-government bunkers and missile silos that were built underground with the realization that they would be most able to withstand a nuclear war.
-Now that the threat has receded, however, much can be learned about these places as the veil of secrecy has in many cases been lifted.
+Now that the threat has receded, however, much can be learned about these places as the veil of secrecy has often been lifted.
 The book is broken down into chapters for:American Bunkers, American ICBM Bases, American SAM Sites, Canadian Bunkers, British Bunkers, Other National Bunkers and Russian FacilitiesAlso included are appendixes on US ICBM sites, US SAM sites, British bunkers, and a list of Canadian “Diefenbunkers.”The book would be a great companion to anyone wanting to visit the Diefenbunker.